 The Clinical Knowledge Requester may send this parameter to indicate the type of encounter in which the request is being performed.
 Values shall be drawn from the list of codes found in Table 3.Y.4-5 below.
 These codes can be found in the HL7 ActCode Vocabulary.

-The Clinical Knowledge Source may use this parameter to filter the resources returned.
+The Clinical Knowledge Directory may use this parameter to filter the resources returned.

 Table 3.Y.4-5: Encounter Type Codes